khaki3/MACC/README.md

 # macc

-Translator for automatic multiple GPUs usage from OpenACC 1.0 to OpenACC 2.5 + OpenMP.
+Source-to-Source compiler of OpenACC for automatic multiple GPUs use.

+- From OpenACC 1.0 to OpenACC 2.5 + OpenMP.
 - Kernels which the write accesses are affine will be rewritten to use multi-GPUs.
 Others will be executed on single GPU.
 - Data transfers are generated according to the intersection of the write region and the read region.